The 10 Best Online Master’s in Criminology Programs

 Students choose from three concentrations, dependent upon their career interests: leadership, human behavior, or cybercrime/terrorism.
 The curriculum caters to the individual, including life–long career services and network support from faculty and administration for the duration of the program.
 Course topics include criminal psychopathology, transnational crime, animal exploitation, computer forensics, and rapid decision making.

-The program requires an eight-week capstone project worth three credit hours.
-In the capstone, students apply skills accumulated throughout the program to create a client plan or research-based project proposal.
+The program has several options for student’s final projects.
+There is a 16–week capstone project worth six credit hours.
+In the capstone, students apply skills accumulated throughout the program to create a client plan or research–based project proposal.
 Ultimately, a student presents the capstone to an audience of their peers, faculty, and staff.
 Each week of coursework explores a new topic, such as research methodology quantitative versus qualitative, effective thesis presentations, and criminology theory.
+Another option is a 16–week internship in any entity related to the study of Criminology.
+A final option is a three–credit Comprehensive Exam analyzing Jesuit principles.
+With this option, an extra 3–hour master’s class is required for a total of six credit hours.

 SJSU offers a master of science in criminology in global criminology within its Department of Justice Studies that can be completed entirely online.
 The “special session” program employs a cohort model, maintained by the university’s College of International and Extended Studies.